-Although car ownership is high in the neighbourhood (80% of households) consideration should be given to residents driving when unwell, as well as impact on the environment and fuel costs, especially if they have to make two trips as described in the
+Although car ownership is high in the neighbourhood (80% of households) consideration should be given to residents driving when unwell, as well as impact on the environment and fuel costs, especially if they have to make two trips as described in the representation from Councillor Alexander.
+This was also supported by the CAR.

-File Name: PPC Minute Issue 1 Originator: Karen Brewster Page 46 of 54
+File Name: PPC Minute Issue 1 Date: Originator: Karen Brewster Page 46 of 48 Review Date: